How Long Does It Take to Get a Work Permit?

 After you submit your application, USCIS typically sends a receipt notice within two to three weeks.
 This receipt includes your case number for tracking purposes and confirms they received your filing fee (if applicable).

-Most applicants receive their EAD card within 90 to 180 days after the receipt notice, though some categories consistently take longer.
+Most applicants receive their EAD card within 90 to 180 days after the receipt notice, though many categories consistently take longer in 2026.
+Increased application volume, partly driven by shorter EAD validity periods requiring more frequent renewals, has pushed processing times higher across the board.

 Premium processing and expedited requests